sawyerWeld/GameTheoryNotes/Week_13.md

 Suppose that you are selling a single item to n bidders with private valuations drawn uniformly and independently from the range [1,2].
 What is the optimal (revenue maximizing) reserve price?

+- (n-1)/(n+1)

+### #11

+A condominium developer wants to sell 4 identical units to a group of bidders.
+Each bidder wants only a single unit, and their private valuations for the units are 2, 32, 46, 50, 52, 76, and 80 respectively.

+The VCG mechanism will maximize the sum utility.
+The bidders with utilities 50, 52, 76, and 80 will be given units.